 Apart from the application form, employers can, through the use of a complete job description, ensure that potential applicants have enough information to assess their own suitability for the job.
 It is acceptable for an employment advertisement or job description to set out details about the nature and extent of key physical and mental requirements of a position.
 For example, emergency medical services personnel face stressful work conditions in their daily work.
 Roadway construction personnel face strenuous physical demands on a daily basis.

 Avoid inquiries about an applicant's sexual orientation.
-It is unacceptable to express a preference for an applicant to be heterosexual, homosexual or bisexual, unless you have a business-related reason for expressing a preference, and the reason is acceptable under the Act.
+It is unacceptable to express a preference for an applicant to be gay, lesbian, heterosexual, bisexual, unless a particular sexual orientation is necessary for the applicant to be able to do the job.

 Asking if the applicant has received or is receiving Workers' Compensation indirectly requires an applicant to provide information about a physical injury or disability.
-This can be contrary to the Act, unless there is a business-related reason for asking that is acceptable under the Act.
+This can be contrary to the Act, unless this inquiry is related to whether the prospective applicant can perform the job.

 It is appropriate to ask applicants if they have some proficiency in the languages that are specifically required for the job.
 The job description and employment advertisement should specify which languages are required.
 The level of language ability required should match the job requirements.
 If the applicant does not need proficiency in the language to do the job, the employer should not use the word "fluent" to describe the language ability required.
-Otherwise, to require an applicant to state the languages in which they are fluent could be seen as requiring the disclosure of information about place of origin or ancestry, which is contrary to the Act.
+Otherwise, to require an applicant to state the languages in which they are fluent could be seen as presuming that the applicant is from a different country.
+This type of question could be interpreted as the employer requiring information about the place of origin or ancestry of the applicant, which is contrary to the Act.

 Asking about the applicant's military service may indirectly require an applicant to provide information about place of origin.
-This can be contrary to the Act, unless there is a business-related reason for asking that is acceptable under the Act.
+This can be contrary to the Act, unless this type of question relates to whether or not the applicant can perform the job.

 Avoid requesting information about applicants' religious beliefs, including which religious holidays and customs they observe, which church they attend, or if their clothing is prescribed by their religion.
 It is permissible for an employer to specify the hours of work in a job advertisement.
 A job advertisement may indicate that the position will require shift, evening or weekend work, or that it is functional 365 days per year.

 Courts and tribunals have said that the employer must make all efforts up to the point of undue hardship to accommodate the religious beliefs of an employee.
-In turn, the employee is expected to cooperate fully with the employer's efforts.
+In turn, the employee is expected to cooperate in the accommodation process.